CQC inspected and rated outstanding RGB

 Be aware that there are many reasons for memory loss apart from dementia (such as depression).
 However, the earlier help is sought the better as a diagnosis is always helpful in planning for the future and with treatment and support many people with dementia can continue to live an active and fulfilling life.

-Visit your GP about Dementia
+Visit your GP about dementia

 During a visit to your GP they will ask about your symptoms and other aspects of your health, which will encompass giving you a physical examination.
 The GP will also organise blood tests and ask about any medications you may be taking as these can impact upon memory.
 You may also be asked some general questions or be given mental exercises.

-Referral to a Dementia Specialist
+Referral to a dementia specialist

 You may then be referred to a local memory clinic or specialist for assessment where a formal diagnosis can take place.
 If a specialist is involved, this may be a geriatrician, a neurologist or a psychiatrist.
 A number of tests will be carried out to check basic thinking processes and the ability to perform daily tasks, and sometimes further tests may be requested such as a brain scan or a more in-depth assessment of memory, concentration and thinking skills.

-A Diagnosis of Dementia
+A diagnosis of dementia

 If a person is diagnosed with dementia they will be provided with the following information: